-BPLC, BBPLC, the Company, Barclays Bank Mexico, S.A., and Grupo Financiero Barclays Mexico, S.A., together with other financial institutions that deal in Mexican government bonds ("MGB") are named as defendants in several putative class actions which were consolidated in the SDNY in June 2018.
-The class actions allege antitrust and state law claims arising out of an alleged conspiracy to fix the prices of MGB from 2006 through mid-2017.
+BPLC, BBPLC, the Company, Barclays Capital Securities Limited, Barclays Bank Mexico, S.A., Grupo Financiero Barclays Mexico, S.A. de C.V. and Banco Barclays S.A., together with other financial institutions that allegedly transacted in Mexican government bonds ("MCB"), are named as defendants in a class action consolidated in the SDNY.
+The plaintiffs assert antitrust and state law claims arising out of an alleged conspiracy to fix the prices of MGB from 2006 through mid-2017.
+Defendants have moved to dismiss the consolidated action.